 McDonell Area Catholic Schools has a rich history of technology use over the past 20 years.
-All four schools are connected as a wide area network (WAN) through the CINC fiber network.
-Since 2015, we are among a small but growing group of Wisconsin school districts that have met a national goal of 1GB of bandwidth per 1000 students by 2017.
-This Summer (2017), there is a planned network overhaul to improve classroom cabling and upgrade switches that will boost our WAN to a 10GB backbone and gig to the desktop.
+All four schools are connected via a wide area network (WAN) through the CINC fiber network.
+In 2015, we were among a small but growing group of Wisconsin school districts that have met a national goal of 1GB of bandwidth per 1000 students by 2017.
+In 2017, we completed a planned network overhaul to improve classroom cabling and upgrade switches that boosted our WAN bandwidth to a 10GB backbone and gig to the desktop.

 Technology By School

 St. Charles Borromeo and Holy Ghost Elementary Schools have classroom sets of iPads with individual control available to teachers through JAMF Pro software.
 Each classroom has an interactive whiteboard (Smart Board) and filtered wireless connectivity.
 In 2017, the fifth grade also added classroom sets of chromebooks so that they are now 1:1 and each student is able to use a chromebook at school.
 These new devices will help with the transition to the 1:1 middle school environment and with keyboarding.

 Notre Dame Middle School is a 1:1 school where each student has a ChromeBook assigned to them and are able to have a filtered personal device at school and home.
 Students also participate in PLTW.
 Each classroom has an interactive whiteboard and wireless connectivity.

 McDonell Central High School supports BYOD.
 Students can bring their own device or make use of the 4 labs available.
 After a media and technology committee recommendation, 1:1 was expanded through 9th grade.
 Students also participate in PLTW.
 All classrooms have wireless connectivity, projectors and most have an interactive whiteboard.